the last question

 This happens so gradually that most people don’t notice it.
 The tragedy isn’t that anyone is deliberately trying to prevent good work - it’s that the system has evolved to prevent it.
 It’s like a game of whispers, except instead of a message getting garbled, an idea gets diluted.
 [2]

+The fascinating thing is that nothing obviously wrong is happening.
+Everyone involved is smart.
+They’re trying to be thorough.
+But the system has evolved to optimize for consensus rather than quality.
 This isn’t unique to Adobe.
 As organizations grow, they naturally accumulate processes to manage complexity.
 The problem is when these processes become more important than the outcome itself.
 It’s like the story of the committee that was formed to design a horse and ended up creating a camel.
 [3]

 Camel illustration

+The management situation also illustrates this dynamic.
+My direct manager is highly competent.
+But the incentive structure rewards for predictability over breakthroughs.
+When you optimize for predictability, you get exactly what you’d expect: predictable results.
 This is a systems problem, not a people problem.
 Young companies don’t have this problem because they can’t afford to.
 They have to focus on building things users want.
 But as companies get bigger, they start to focus on not making mistakes.
 The result is that they make the biggest mistake of all: they stop making anything remarkable.
 [4]

 The third story is about choosing to build the plane rather than wave the sticks.